AngSitt/books_analysis/README.md

-# books_analysis
+# books_scraper
-Data analysis of business literature
+Web-scraper of business literature in a Belarusian bookstore